I believe every woman possesses the power to be the best version of herself and become the woman she always dreamed she

 I convinced myself that those sugary binges didn’t “count” and blamed my unrelenting fatigue on my busy schedule, work, and kids.

 Despite the chaos, I would occasionally go to the gym, spending all my time on the elliptical or treadmill, and skipping the weights because I just didn’t have the energy or the know-how.

 I was spinning my wheels, telling myself that I was “eating healthy” and “exercising”, that my dependence on “junk” was a harmless, guilty, pleasure, but the irony in all of this was that although I spent my career caring for and teaching others about the importance of “self-care”, I wasn’t practicing what I preached.

 In 2011 my world came crashing down around me…

 In June of 2011, my oldest, who was just seventeen, was hospitalized with Pancreatitis.
 Misdiagnosed with alcoholism, it would be another year before she was accurately diagnosed with Cystic Fibrosis, a life-limiting disease.

 Overnight, our world was shattered, but the stress took its toll on me.

 I developed ulcers that made eating painful and my appetite virtually non-existent.
 In November, I suffered the first of two mini-strokes which the doctor told me was confounded by poor nutrition, stress, and hormonal medication.
 Depressed, I spent my days in bed imagining my children’s lives without me in it.

 At 44, I believed my life was over, but in reality, it was only just beginning

-I spent the next eight months weaning off my medication and focusing on my recovery.
+I spent the next eight months weaning off my medications and focusing on my recovery.
 I hired a trainer who helped me regain my strength and balance in the gym and encouraged me to heal my body with food.
 It was the first time that I’d come across another trainer who focused on Nutrition instead of the “quick fixes” the fitness and diet industries seemed to throw my way.
 That premise not only helped me to do a complete 180 in my own life, but it also turned out to be a life-changing and career-changing catalyst.
 I realized I could use my own experiences to help other women avoid the same painful experiences I’d had.